 C.1.
-PREVIOUS CONSIDERATIONS
+Previous considerations

-- The Spanish Constitution of 1978 follows an internationalist orientation that can be considered as essentially monist. - Tacitly recognizes the application of the rules of general international law in our legal system - Expressly proclaims the incorporation of the rules contained in treaties as soon as they are officially published. - It also includes provisions that give international norms primacy over the norms of Spanish domestic law, with the exception of the Constitution.
+- The Spanish Constitution of 1978 follows an internationalist orientation that can be considered as essentially monist. - Tacitly recognizes the application of the rules of general international law in our legal system - Expressly proclaims the incorporation of the rules contained in treaties as soon as they are officially published. - It also includes provisions that give international norms primacy over the norms of Spanish national legislation, except for the constitution.